rancher/docs/content/rancher/v2.x/en/catalog/_index.md

     	Similar in user experience to Helm Stable, but this catalog is filled with applications in **beta**.

  **Result**: The chosen catalogs are enabled.
 Wait a few minutes for Rancher to replicate the catalog charts.
 When replication completes, you'll be able to see them in any of your projects by selecting **Apps** from the main menu.
->**Note:** In Rancher 2.0 and 2.1 select **Catalogs Apps* from the main menu.

 ## Adding Custom Catalogs

 Adding a catalog is as simple as adding a catalog name, a URL and a branch name.

 #### Add Custom Git Repositories
 The Git URL needs to be one that `git clone` [can handle](https://git-scm.com/docs/git-clone#_git_urls_a_id_urls_a) and must end in `.git`.
 The branch name must be a branch that is in your catalog URL.
 If no branch name is provided, it will use the `master` branch by default.
 Whenever you add a catalog to Rancher, it will be available immediately.